Ne4ec/Ne4ecPass/README.md

 ## Usage
 A simple password manager that allows you to create a password and assign it a name.
 ```
-  SYNOPSIS
-      ./main.py [OPTIONS]

-  DISCRIPTION
+usage: main.py [-h] [-a] [-c] [-cp] [-g]

 Ne4ecPass is a simple password manager that stores entries as (Name, Password) pairs.
-      Data is stored in a basic backend (not encrypted)!
+Data is stored in a basic
+backend (not encrypted).
 This project was created by Ne4ec as a hobby.
-For more info, visit: https://github.com/Ne4ec/Ne4ecPass
+For more info, visit:
-      ⚠️ IMPORTANT: Do *not* use this tool to store real passwords.
+https://github.com/ne4ec/PassNe4ec ⚠️ IMPORTANT: Do *not* use this tool to store real passwords.
+It lacks
-      It lacks encryption and security measures.
+encryption and security measures.
 Use a trusted, professional password manager instead.

-  OPTIONS
+options:
-      -h,    show this help message and exit
+  -h, --help            show this help message and exit
-      -a,    show all stored name and password pairs
+  -a, --all             show all Stored name and password pairs
-      -c,    create a new entry with specified name
+  -c, --create          create a new entry with specified name
+  -cp, --count-password
+                        Display the number of passwords stored in the backend
+  -g, --get-a-password  show password by the specified name
 ```
 **Warning**: This project is designed for learning purposes only.
 It is not intended for professional use and is suitable for school or study projects.
 ____